wikius/benchmark-wikidata/README.md

 Also present in PROCESSING is a log of the commands run to generate statistics and places where engines differ plus the output of these commands.

-Results of the benchmarks are in results-original
+Results of the benchmarks are in results-original.
+Results of cleaning up the Scholia benchmark to exclude non-standard queries are in results-clean.

 Statistics for the existing benchmarks and Scholia benchmark are in stats-original:
 * existing.text